Defending Against Allegations Of Welfare Fraud

 Allegations of welfare fraud and other types of fraud that target access to government resources can result in serious criminal charges.
 A conviction for the crime of welfare fraud can mean the loss of your freedom and great damage to your future.

-Even if you have reason to believe that you might simply be under investigation on charges of welfare fraud in or near the St. Louis area, we urge you to contact us, Richard H. Sindel, Inc..
-Early legal representation may prevent prosecution altogether.
+Even if you have reason to believe that you might be under investigation on charges of welfare fraud in or near the St. Louis area, we urge you to contact us at the law firm of Richard H. Sindel, Inc. Early legal representation may prevent prosecution altogether.